kgateway-dev/kgateway.io/content/docs/setup/default.md

 ## Settings

 Settings is a {{< reuse "docs/snippets/product-name.md" >}} custom resource that is used to set global values for {{< reuse "docs/snippets/product-name.md" >}} components, such as the gateway proxies or the {{< reuse "docs/snippets/product-name.md" >}} control plane.
-The Settings resource is automatically created based on the values that you set in the {{< reuse "docs/snippets/product-name.md" >}} Helm chart, but you can also manually update the Settings resource to enable or disable certain features in {{< reuse "docs/snippets/product-name.md" >}}.
+The Settings resource is automatically created based on the values that you set in the {{< reuse "docs/snippets/product-name.md" >}} Helm chart and enables or disables certain features in {{< reuse "docs/snippets/product-name.md" >}}.
 For example, the Settings resource determines whether [resource validation](/docs/about/resource-validation/) is enabled in your environment.

-{{< callout type="info" >}}
+{{% callout type="info" %}}
-Note that when you manually update values in the Settings resource, these values do not persist between Helm upgrades.
-To ensure that your values are still present even after you upgrade to a new {{< reuse "docs/snippets/product-name.md" >}} version, add the values to your Helm chart instead.
+Do not edit or change the Settings resource directly.
+Always update the values in the {{< reuse "docs/snippets/product-name.md" >}} Helm chart so that they persist between upgrades.
-{{< /callout >}}
+{{% /callout %}}

 To view the default Settings resource, run the following command:
 ```sh